cdrubin/pash/README.md

 ```

-Every page has some *special* variables injected into its environment:
+Every page has some *special* variables availabe in its environment:

 ```lua
 page.file      -- filename of file being processed